jeremiah-shaulov/office_spirit_mysql/README.md

-Driver for MySQL and MariahDB.
+MySQL and MariahDB driver for Deno.

 Features:
 - Prepared statements.